Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.3.b.** In your opinion, what are the paper’s strengths and significance?
 What are the paper’s shortcomings and deficiencies?
 How can the paper improve?
 (2-3 sentences)

-**Q.3.c** Estimation problem -  Consider engineered plants that would use photosynthesis to produce light via a luminescence system.
-How many watt hours of illumination should we expect from a glowing plant, per day?
+**Q.3.c** Estimation problem - Let’s try and estimate the total amount of light that an engineered plant could make via an engineered luminescence system.
+How many watt-hours of illumination should we expect from a glowing plant, per day?
 What is the potential upper limit?

 (Use the following hints)